Dauaaa/workflow_manager/README.md

     - [ ] formatting
     - [ ] lint
 - [ ] nix (nix + bazel is not working, will address later)

+## Tasks
+- [ ] create the fields class
+    - [ ] all entities can have fields
+        - for example, a state might have a capacity that is enforced by rules
+        - a state might have a deadline
+    - [ ] features will use the fields too
+        - you can namespace with for example ff__priority_v1 to signal the field priority v1 is available
+        - with reflection, the components can have behavior depending if the field exists
+    - [ ] types
+        - [ ] integer
+        - [ ] float
+        - [ ] enum
+        - [ ] decimal
+        - [ ] currency
+        - [ ] date
+        - [ ] timestamp
+        - [ ] boolean
+        - [ ] string
+            - [ ] regex (CAREFUL!)
+            - [ ] email
+            - [ ] phone
+    - since I'm using java, so I think making a sparse class with all these fields and only populating the correct one is ok
+    - classes:
+        - FieldInstance { Integer descriptionId, Long integer, Double float, ... }
+        - FieldDescription extends BaseEntity { Integer workflowId, String celExpr, FieldType type, ... }

 ## Ideas